Troubleshooting and FAQ

 - The field contains single or double-quotes.

 There are 3 options for quoting in a CSV file from the Output Data tool.
-Choose Never to add quotes to output fields.
+Choose Never to never add quotes to output fields.

 Check your configurations upstream.
 If there is an Allocate Append tool, be sure the spatial object specified in the dropdown selection is a polygon object and NOT a point object.
 If the error is coming from a Reporting Map tool, ensure you are not choosing Smart Tiling on a String field as a Thematic mapping tile mode.

 Yes, you can.
 To run a workflow from a DOS prompt, add the path to the Alteryx executable in your Environmental Variables settings, and then create a batch script with the workflow you want to run.
 The batch script only needs the executable name and the workflow name.

 You can create a layout file via the Select tool.
 Link a Select tool up to your data stream and go to Options > Save/Load Field Configuration and specify the file name and file location.
 A *.yxft (Alteryx Field Type) file will be written out and readable in any text editor.

 Another option is to use the Field Info tool.